RelationalAI

 As we say goodbye to 2021, we wanted to create a roundup of our best blog posts and public interviews all in one place.
 It was a busy year for RelationalAI, so as we head into the new year let’s take a moment to look back at some of the exciting things that came out of 2021.

-1– In 2021, we began to open our Relational Knowledge Graph Management System up for early access to our preview users.
+1– In 2021, we began to open our Relational Knowledge Graph System (opens in a new tab) up for early access to our preview users.
 Our What’s New blog highlights our major product updates and features as we’ve made them available across the year.

 2 – Our CEO Molham Aref joined Melissa Koideof FinRegLab to discuss causal inference in machine learning, and the importance of communicating causal relationships in data to key stakeholders.
-Listen on the FinRegLab podcast.
+Listen on the FinRegLab podcast (opens in a new tab).

 3 – Our VP of Engineering Martin Bravenboer walked through Rel in a Knowledge Graph seminar at Stanford University.
 The seminar emphasizes synthesis of AI, database systems and Human-Computer Interaction (HCI) in creating integrated intelligent systems centered around knowledge graphs.